Young’s VII

 Below – 01/11/1895 – The Seattle Post – Intelligencier – Washington.
 Scotch firebricks for sale – Morrison & Eshelman, Yesler Building.

-Below – 26/07/1897 – The Scotsman – Interesting article of the new tariffs imposed on imports into America, as passed by the Senate and signed off by President McKinley.
+Below – 26/07/1897 – The Scotsman – Interesting article about the new tariffs imposed on imports into America, as passed by the Senate and signed off by President McKinley.

 Below – 1902 – Advert – Seymour R Church, San Francisco, California, USA.